flolai/MSc_shiny/README.md

 # TMMS-GUI Shiny
 ### Transcriptomics and metabolomics data multivariate statistical analysis
-- This application is a concatenated-based multivariate analytical tool for integrating transcriptomic and metabolomic dataset.
+- This application is a concatenation-based multivariate analytical tool for integrating transcriptomic and metabolomic dataset.
+- The analytical algorithm used in this application is based on the ropls package[1]
 - The example data used during the development of this appilcation based reference [2] and the subset of the data can be found in the folder 'Example_Data_shiny_app_testing'.
-- The analytical algorithm used in this application is based on the ropls package[1]
 - More detailed user guide can be found within the application
+- Example data files can be found in /TMMS-GUI/Example_Data_shiny_app_testing/

 ## Installation instruction: